devsim/devsim/README.md

 [https://devsim.org](https://devsim.org)

-### Release Availability
+### Installation

 Binary releases are available at [Zenodo](https://doi.org/10.5281/zenodo.1186952).
+Please see [INSTALL.md](INSTALL.md) for installation instructions.

 ### Citing This Work

 Please see [CITATION.md](CITATION.md).  *Please do not cite this Github Repository as it will be moving in the future.*

+### License

+DEVSIM is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html).
+Example scripts are also provided under this license.
+Other files are subject to the license terms of their copyright owners.
+Please see [LICENSE](LICENSE) and [NOTICE](NOTICE) for license terms.

 ### Documentation:

+The PDF documentation is located in ``doc/devsim.pdf``.
 An online version of the documentation is available at [https://devsim.net](https://devsim.net).
 A list of documentation resources is available [online](https://devsim.org/introduction.html#documentation).

 ### Supported Platforms:
 * macOS 10.13 (High Sierra)